nextstrain/auspice/DEV_DOCS.md

 ## Contributing to Documentation

+The main Nextstrain documentation is available at [docs.nextstrain.org](https://docs.nextstrain.org/en/latest/index.html).
+That documentation is built from the [docs.nextstrain.org GitHub repo](https://github.com/nextstrain/docs.nextstrain.org/) -- see the [contributing page for docs.nextstrain.org](https://docs.nextstrain.org/en/latest/guides/contribute/documentation.html) for more details on how to contribute to that documentation.
-Nextstrain documentation is available at [nextstrain.github.io/auspice/](https://nextstrain.github.io/auspice/).

-This documentation is built from files contained within the Auspice GitHub repo -- see the [docs-src/README](https://github.com/nextstrain/auspice/tree/master/docs-src) within the `docs-src` directory for more details and instructions on how to contribute.
+The Auspice technical reference guide is available at [docs.nextstrain.org/projects/auspice](https://docs.nextstrain.org/projects/auspice/en/latest/index.html).
+That documentation is built from the Auspice GitHub repo -- see the [docs/README](https://github.com/nextstrain/auspice/tree/master/docs#auspice-read-the-docs-documentation) within the `docs` directory for more details and on how to contribute to that documentation.

-Note that currently the documentation must be rebuilt & pushed to GitHub _after_ a new version is released in order for the changelog to correctly appear at [nextstrain.github.io/auspice/releases/changelog](https://nextstrain.github.io/auspice/releases/changelog).

 ## Contributing to Internationalization and Localization (i18n/l18n)